Not Just Sustainable—Regenerative.

 Ark Wildlife use recycled paper packaging and cardboard boxes for delivery

-• We have packed our bird food in paper sacks since 1991
+• Pioneers in sustainable packaging: We packed our bird food in paper sacks from day one—long before sustainability was mainstream

-• We introduced sugar cane packaging to the UK in 2017
+• Industry firsts: We introduced sugar cane packaging to the UK in 2017, leading the charge for greener alternatives

-• We use 100% recycled PE bags because they are better for the planet (even if they don’t look quite so nice!)
+• Recycled plastic done right: We use 100% recycled PE bags because they genuinely reduce waste—even if they don’t look as polished as virgin plastic

-• Our website data centre is 100% carbon neutral
+• Carbon-neutral digital footprint: Our website and data centre run on 100% carbon-neutral energy

 ark wildlife packaging